1. How are housing assignments made?

 Covenant Orthodox Presbyterian Church

-East Main Presbyterian Church (USA)
+East Main Presbyterian Church (ECO)

 First Baptist Church